Relocating after divorce – can I take my child with me?

 Both mother and son were ordered to return to Australia, where the mother told the court she was expecting a baby with her new husband and that she was “relocating to Canada regardless” of whether her older child remained in Australia.

-The court ordered the boy remain in Australia with the father, and he was to spend time with the mother during the school holidays and be in regular phone and internet contact with her.
+The court ordered the boy remain in Australia with the father, and the child could spend time with the mother during the school holidays and she could communicate regularly with him by phone and internet.

-Whatever happens after a relationship breakdown, it’s an emotional time, particularly if one parent wants to or needs to move away with their children.
+Whatever happens after a relationship breakdown, it can be highly distressing particularly if one parent wants to or needs to move away with their children.

 Before making any decisions about relocating, it’s important to get legal advice.
 Contact Michael Lynch Family Lawyers on: (07) 3221 4300 or email: [email protected] to make an appointment with one of our family law specialists.